biolab/scorange-hugo/content/blog/Cell Clustering.md

 \
 \

-Finally, we can observe the distribution of cell types in a Box Plot.
+What is in our newly found clusters?
+We can observe the distribution of cell types in a Box Plot.
 Let us select a group of cells from the t-SNE plot and send it to Box Plot.
-The group we have selected contains mostly healty cells.
-This means health cells have a distinct expression profile.
+The group we have selected contains mostly healthy cells.
+This means cells from healthy patients have generally a distinct expression profile.
 \
 \

 {{% figure src="/blog_img/2018-10-04/box-plot.png" %}}
 \
 \

+In our previous post, we used background knowledge in form of cell type markers to determine cell types.
+Here, we go a step further.
+First, we will use a statistical test seek genes that are differentially expressed in each cluster.
+Then, we will analyze each list of cluster-specific genes against the Gene Ontology term database, that associates genes to their biological processes, molecular functions and cellular localizations.
+These information will hint at possible subpopulations in clusters!

+The clusters indeed contain something; C1 appears to be a cluster of T-cells, C2 appears to be related to red blood cells responsible for oxygen transport, C3 is another cluster of white blood cells.
+Cells in C4 regulate immune response and are most likely Natural Killer cells, which is exacerbated by their characteristic genes GNLY, NKG7 and others.
+\
+\

+{{% figure src="/blog_img/2018-10-04/final-workflow2.png" caption="Cluster Analysis reveals cluster-specific genes and their associated functions." width="60%" height="60%" %}}
+\
+\

+Here is the final workflow that enabled us to find meaningful groups in our data without having to specify population markers directly!

 {{% figure src="/blog_img/2018-10-04/final-workflow2.png" caption="The final workflow." width="60%" height="60%" %}}
 \
 \

+*References*

+Zheng, Grace XY, et al. "Massively parallel digital transcriptional profiling of single cells."
+Nature communications 8 (2017): 14049.